Grand Belial's Key: Recent history (2006–present)

 Vocalist Richard P. Mills died in 2006 of drug overdose.
 Mills, who also went by the names Grimnir Wotansvolk and G. Heretik and was the owner of the National Socialist black metal record label and distributor Vinland Winds.
 He released Pantheon's Ergriffenheit 10" vinyl record as well as Spear of Longinus and Graveland vinyl records.
 The label's last release was an exclusive US release of Russian far-right thrash metal band Corrosia Metalla in 2008.
 The same year, the last GBK recordings were released as a split album with Absurd from Germany and Sigrblot from Sweden; the tracks were recorded during the same session as the Kosherat album and were "exclusively planned for this split".
+Also in 2006, a GBK concert in Dublin was canceled following protests.
+They were supposed to play in the Portobello neighborhood, which was the traditional home of Dublin's Jewish community and the location of the Irish Jewish Museum.

 The band became active again as of 2009, with Sven "Unhold" Zimper of Absurd on vocals, and Ulfhedinn of Arghoslent on drums.
 In December 2009, they played Chicago's Hooligan Black Metal show, along with Heathen Hammer, Martial and Absurd.
 The band also performed at Hammer Open Air Festival at Finland in 2010, and at Hell's Headbash III in September 2016.

 In 2017, World Terror Committee, label owned by Unhold, released the demo compilation Goat of a Thousand Young / Triumph of the Hordes, and also reissued the band's EP A Witness to the Regicide in 2019.
 Gelal Necrosodomy, through his new label Weltenfeind also reissued the band's split of the same name with Absurd and Sigrblot on digipak.
-The band's fourth album Kohanic Charmers was released on April 15th, 2022 exclusively through Weltenfeind on CD.
+The band's fourth album Kohanic Charmers was released on April 15, 2022, exclusively through Weltenfeind on CD.
 A vinyl version was released in September of the same year.
 It is the first album to feature Unhold and Ulfhedinn and was originally recorded in 2016 on Germany.

+In January 2025, a show in Detroit that Grand Belial's Key was billed on was canceled in the middle of the event because the venue's owners learned about the band's Nazi affiliations along with the local police department receiving several bomb threats.